Company Disclosure

 The following acts are prohibited:

-• Employing any device, scheme or artifice to defraud
+• Employing any device, scheme, or artifice to defraud

 • Making any untrue statement of a material fact